Sean ‘Diddy’ Combs moves to dismiss federal charge, arguing statute’s ‘racist origins’

 CNN has reached out to prosecutors at the Southern District of New York for comment.

-Attorneys for Combs have previously accused the government of racism, which prosecutors strongly denied.
+Attorneys for Combs have previously accused the government of racism.
 One of Combs’ lawyers, Marc Agnifilo, told TMZ in an interview last year that the case was a “takedown of a successful Black man.”

 Prosecutors took issue with Agnifilo’s statements to TMZ, raising concerns in court.